 The foundation of activity scoring is finishing position.
 You earn a certain number of base points based on your finishing position, as shown in the table below.
 Your base points are then multiplied by the activity’s scoring multiplier.
 Any bonus points earned, for streaming, etc., are then added to the base points to provide your total points for the activity.
 A formula for calculating your activity points is given in the sub-header of the following table:

 In order to encourage the best esport and streaming experiences for both the rider and the viewers, the following bonus points are available (bonus points are applied after the position points have been multiplied by the score multiplier):

-As the leader in Physical Esports™ events, CVRcade is focused on esports’ streaming.
+As the leader in Physical Esports™ activities, CVRcade is focused on esports’ streaming.
 As such, racers earn bonus points for live streaming themselves.
 10 bonus points are awarded for each omnium in which a participant streams into the CVRcade World Cup broadcast with both video and audio.
-To earn these bonus points, the individual rider must stream all the events within an omnium and must be able to communicate with the broadcast team at any points during that omnium.
-The awarding of streaming bonus points is the decision of the events committee that will take advice from the broadcast team; their decision is final.
+To earn these bonus points, the individual rider must stream all the activities within an omnium and must be able to communicate with the broadcast team at any points during that omnium.
+The awarding of streaming bonus points is the decision of the activities committee that will take advice from the broadcast team; their decision is final.

 Additionally, racers who stream and wear a jersey that matches the jersey of their avatar will be awarded 10 bonus points per omnium.
 Matching jerseys really help stream viewers associate avatars and people on the live stream.
-The jersey must be a near match and awarding of these bonus points is down to the events committee whose decision is final.
+The jersey must be a near match and awarding of these bonus points is down to the activities committee whose decision is final.